-(b) For expansion projects, project applicants must clearly articulate the part of the project that is being expanded.
-Additionally, the project applicants must clearly demonstrate that they are not replacing other funding sources; and,

-(c) Project applicants must demonstrate they will be able to meet all timeliness standards per 24 CFR 578.85.
-Project applicants with existing projects must demonstrate that they have met all project renewal threshold requirements of this NOFA.
+- expanded.
+Additionally, the project applicants must clearly demonstrate that they are not replacing other funding sources; and, - (c) Project applicants must demonstrate they will be able to meet all timeliness standards per 24 CFR 578.85.
+Project applicants with existing projects must demonstrate that they have met all project renewal threshold requirements of this NOFO.
 HUD reserves the right to deny the funding request for a new project, if the request is made by an existing recipient that HUD finds to have significant issues related to capacity, performance, unresolved audit or monitoring finding related to one or more existing grants, or does not routinely draw down funds from eLOCCS at least once per quarter.
-Additionally, HUD reserves the right to withdraw funds if no APR is submitted on the prior grant.

-12. Demonstrated Project is Consistent with Jurisdictional Consolidated Plan(s) - All projects must be consistent with the relevant jurisdictional Consolidated Plan(s).
+Additionally, HUD reserves the right to withdraw funds if no APR is submitted on the prior grant. - 12.
+Demonstrated Project is Consistent with Jurisdictional Consolidated Plan(s).
+All projects must be consistent with the relevant jurisdictional Consolidated Plan(s).
 The CoC will be required to submit a Certification of Consistency with the Consolidated Plan at the time of application submission to HUD.